top of page

 • 4 min read

-My grandmother had been a teacher at the first school to integrate in Virginia four years before the Brown v.
+The school, Burgundy Farm Country Day School in Alexandria, Virginia, integrated four years before the Brown v.
 Board of Education Supreme Court case had outlawed school segregation.
-The school, Burgundy Farm Country Day School in Alexandria, had been founded in 1946 by a group of 12 concerned families who wanted an alternative education for their children.
-It did not start as an integrated school, but four years later, in 1950, many of the founding families wanted to make this change.
-It drove away other families, but the school's decision persevered and they soon recruited their first African-American teacher and students.
+It was founded in 1946 by a group of 12 concerned families who wanted an alternative education for their children.
+It did not start as an integrated school, but four years later, in 1950, many of the founding families decided to integrate.
+The decision drove away a few other families, but ultimately the integration persevered and the school recruited their first African-American teacher and students.

 The founders of Burgundy Farm had the vision to offer children “peace from fear—and an opportunity to develop courage and hope about themselves.”
 As the Washington Post reported at the 50 year anniversary of the school's integration, the students and faculty of color who had attended at that time remember it fondly.
 One student remembers "A whole live-and-let-live feeling permeated the place."

 I never had a chance to ask my father about his time at Burgundy Farm before he passed away over twenty years ago, however, from my mother's accounts, he always spoke fondly of it too.
-During my preparation to speak to my son's kindergarten class, I called my aunt and asked her about her memories.
+During my preparation to speak to my son's kindergarten class, I had reached out to my aunt and asked her about her memories.
 She shared a story that in Alexandria at that time, the public swimming pool was segregated, and on hot days, my grandmother would invite all the kids back to their house to cool off in the sprinklers on their front lawn.

 As one of the founding parents of Burgundy Farm is quoted to have said about the integration, "We integrated that little school, not as a challenge to anybody, not as a precedent, just because it seemed a good thing to do, on behalf of our own children, who must learn to live, after all, in a country that doesn’t belong to any particular group."